sanchit-ahuja/sanchit-ahuja.github.io/_posts/2026-02-06-vllm-change-log.md

 date: 2026-02-06
 ---

 Nearly three years after ChatGPT's public debut, the demand for LLM inference has outpaced the supply of hardware to serve it.
 GPU manufacturing timelines are measured in quarters; model deployment timelines are measured in days.
 Agentic systems now chain multiple LLM calls per user interaction, multiplying the load on already constrained accelerators.
-The default industry response—buy more GPUs, wait for the next chip—is expensive and slow.
+The default industry response had been buy more GPUs, wait for the next chip which is expensive and slow.
 But there is a less examined question: how much performance is left on the table in the software stack running on the GPUs we already have?

 In this post, we present evidence that the answer is "roughly 2×."
 By benchmarking every minor release of [vLLM](https://github.com/vllm-project/vllm), a widely adopted open-source LLM inference engine, from v0.1.0 through v0.11.0 on the same model, same dataset, same single A100 GPU, we find that throughput nearly doubled purely through software evolution.
 We trace these gains to specific engineering decisions documented in vLLM's changelogs: memory management via PagedAttention, CUDA graph capture, `torch.compile` integration, and scheduler redesigns.
 We also document a notable 9% performance *regression* between v0.4.0 and v0.6.0, and use the changelogs to explain why it happened and how it was resolved.